mikke89/RmlUi/readme.md

 - File handling and the font engine can optionally be fully replaced by the user.

+## Conformance

+RmlUi aims to support the most common and familiar features from HTML and CSS, while keeping the library light and performant.
+We do not aim to be fully compliant with CSS or HTML, in particular when it conflicts with lightness and performance.
+Users are generally expected to author documents specifically for RmlUi, but any experience and skills from web design should be transferable.

+RmlUi supports most of CSS2 with some CSS3 features such as

+- Animations and transitions
+- Transforms (with full interpolation support)
+- Flexbox layout
+- Media queries
+- Border radius

+and many of the common HTML elements including `<input>`,  `<textarea>`, and `<select>`.

+For details, see
+- [RCSS Property index](https://mikke89.github.io/RmlUiDoc/pages/rcss/property_index.html) for all supported properties and differences from CSS.
+- [RML Element index](https://mikke89.github.io/RmlUiDoc/pages/rml/element_index.html) for all supported elements.

+## Enhancements

+RmlUi adds features and enhancements over CSS and HTML where it makes sense, most notably the following.

+- [Data binding (model-view-controller)](https://mikke89.github.io/RmlUiDoc/pages/data_bindings.html).
+Synchronization between application data and user interface.
+- [Decorators](https://mikke89.github.io/RmlUiDoc/pages/rcss/decorators.html).
+Full control over the styling of [all elements](https://mikke89.github.io/RmlUiDoc/pages/style_guide.html).
+- [Sprite sheets](https://mikke89.github.io/RmlUiDoc/pages/rcss/sprite_sheets.html).
+Define and use sprites with easy high DPI support.
+- [Templates](https://mikke89.github.io/RmlUiDoc/pages/rml/templates.html).
+Making windows look consistent.
+- [Localization](https://mikke89.github.io/RmlUiDoc/pages/localisation.html).
+Translate any text in the document.

 ## Dependencies

 - [FreeType](https://www.freetype.org/).
 However, it can be fully replaced by a custom [font engine](Include/RmlUi/Core/FontEngineInterface.h).